IbrahimBilal2005/IbrahimBilal2005/README.md

-## 💻 Ibrahim Bilal
+## 🏄‍♂️ Ibrahim Bilal
 `Computer Science @ University of Toronto (St. George Campus)`

 Hello, World!

-I’m Ibrahim!
-I’m a second-year Computer Science student and an avid painter.
+I’m Ibrahim, a second-year Computer Science student and an avid painter.
 I’m passionate about merging creativity with code to find innovative solutions to important problems.
-By integrating design, creative thinking, and emerging technologies in computer science, I strive to make a positive impact in the tech world.
+By integrating design, creative thinking, and emerging technologies in computer science, I strive to make a positive impact in the tech world, and in the lives of people around the world.
 Join me on this exciting journey!

 [![LinkedIn Badge](https://img.shields.io/badge/-LinkedIn-0A66C2?style=flat-square&logo=linkedin&logoColor=white)](https://www.linkedin.com/in/ibrahim-bilal-a3823626a)
 [![Instagram Badge](https://img.shields.io/badge/-Instagram-E1306C?style=flat-square&logo=instagram&logoColor=white)](https://www.instagram.com/arts.ibra)